List of Blue Exorcist characters: Izumo Kamiki

+Izumo Kamiki (神木 出雲, Kamiki Izumo) comes from a lineage of Inari shrine maidens and excels academically, though her tsundere personality makes her difficult to approach.
+Only her childhood friend Noriko Paku broke through her defensive shell.
+Despite her pride, she becomes the first classmate to accept Rin after learning his heritage.

+A talented Tamer-in-training, Izumo commands two ancestral fox spirits.
+Her painful past reveals the Kamiki family's pact with a nine-tailed fox demon—a burden her mother bore to protect her.
+Tricked by the Illuminati into becoming the fox's next vessel to save her sister Tsukumo, Izumo nearly sacrifices herself until her mother's final act of love breaks the cycle.
+This trauma teaches Izumo to value her academy friendships and move forward from self-pity after learning Tsukumo found happiness elsewhere.

 True Cross Order

 The True Cross Order (正十字騎士團, Sei Jūji Kishidan) is the main organization of Exorcists within the series, a global exorcist institution that is controlled by the Vatican.
 The True Cross Order has roots in Christianity, and was founded by medieval Christian knights.
 Originally established as a military order, the organization's centuries-long campaign against demons has allowed it to discover and develop new exorcism techniques from all around the globe.
 As of today, the Order is the largest and most powerful exorcist organization in the world.
 Given that they have defended mankind from demons for roughly 2000 years, the Order trains exorcists.
 In addition, the Order takes it upon itself to heal humans who have been harmed by demons, as well as to proactively investigate possible demonic activity.
 An additional mission of the True Cross Order is to find and destroy human organizations that support demons and demonic activity, such as Demon Eaters or the Illuminati.